NGMLGroup/NGMLGroup.github.io/studentprojects.md

 title: Student projects
 ---

+We are looking for highly motivated students willing to work on graphs and machine learning.
+The background and the skills sought for these projects include: machine learning, network science, data mining, Python programming, deep learning.
-This is the page where we list some interesting master projects and student summer jobs on graphs and machine learning.
-We are looking for highly motivated students.
+This page lists some of the available master projects and student summer jobs.
 The projects are high-impact and generally lead to scientific publications or open source software.
-We are looking for candidates with strong skills in, or any combinations of: machine learning, network science, data mining, Python programming, deep learning.

-## Projects

-### Polar weather prediction with Graph neural networks {#polar-weather}
+## Polar weather prediction with Graph neural networks {#polar-weather}

 - [x] Master project
 - [x] Summer job 2023